finbourne/luminesce-sdk-csharp/sdk/docs/CurrentTableFieldCatalogApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<CurrentTableFieldCatalogApi>();
-            var freeTextSearch = "freeTextSearch_example";  // string? | Limit the catalog to only things in some way dealing with the passed in text string (optional) var addLineage = false;  // bool? | Adds in any column lineage which is registered in the catalog to the results. (optional)  (default to false)
+            var freeTextSearch = "freeTextSearch_example";  // string? | Limit the catalog to only things in some way dealing with the passed in text string (optional) var tableLike = "tableLike_example";  // string? | Allows for SQL-LIKE style filtering of which Providers you want the data for. (optional) var addLineage = false;  // bool? | Adds in any provider lineage which is registered in the catalog to the results (can produce very large responses). (optional)  (default to false) var addLineageMarker = false;  // bool? | Adds in a marker for provider lineage which is registered in the catalog to the results: hasLineage true/false (optional)  (default to false)

             try
             {
                 // uncomment the below to set overrides at the request level
-                // string result = apiInstance.GetProviders(freeTextSearch, addLineage, opts: opts);
+                // string result = apiInstance.GetProviders(freeTextSearch, tableLike, addLineage, addLineageMarker, opts: opts);

                 // GetProviders: List available providers
-                string result = apiInstance.GetProviders(freeTextSearch, addLineage);
+                string result = apiInstance.GetProviders(freeTextSearch, tableLike, addLineage, addLineageMarker);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }
             catch (ApiException e)